 With an extensive network of OEMs and suppliers, Ohio is a top automotive manufacturing state.
-It is situated in the center of the North American automotive industry, with 77 percent of total light-vehicle production either in Ohio or within a 600-mile radius of its borders.
+Ohio is at the center of the motor vehicle industry with over 82 percent of total U.S. light vehicle production either within Ohio or 500 miles (805 kilometers) of its borders.

 - Six high-volume light-vehicle plants (cars and light trucks) are located in Ohio.